Which Sundays Dog Food Recipes

 Estimated Dry Matter Nutrient Content

-Ingredients: USDA beef, beef heart, beef liver, beef bone, quinoa, pumpkin, wild salmon oil, sunflower oil, zucchini, kale, flaxseed, sea salt, parsley, kelp, chicory root, turmeric, mixed tocopherols, ginger, selenium yeast, blueberries, carrots, apples, tomatoes, shiitake mushrooms, broccoli, oranges, cranberries, spinach, beets, tart cherries, strawberries
+Ingredients: USDA beef, beef heart, beef liver, beef bone, quinoa, pumpkin, fish oil, sunflower oil, zucchini, kale, flaxseed, sea salt, parsley, dried kelp, dried chicory root, turmeric, mixed tocopherols (preservative), ginger, selenium yeast, blueberries, carrots, apples, tomatoes, shiitake mushrooms, broccoli, oranges, cranberries, spinach, beets, tart cherries, strawberries

 Red denotes controversial item